SHORT WORKSHOPS

 Cantastoria, or Story Telling with Pictures

-Also known as “bankelsang” (Germany), “etoki” (Japan), “wayang beber” (Indonesia), etc., cantastoria (Italy) is an ancient art form of singing or narrating a story while gesturing to images (drawings, paintings, PowerPoint presentations, prints, etc.).
-Participants will create stories and then generate accompanying images in the class, ending with performances.
-Can be from 2 two hour classes to one week workshops.
+Also known as "bankelsang" (Germany), "etoki" (Japan), and "wayang beber" (Indonesia), cantastoria (Italy) is an ancient art form of singing or narrating a story while gesturing to accompanying images (drawings, paintings, PowerPoint presentations, prints, etc.).
+Participants will create stories and then generate accompanying images in the class, ending with informal performances.
+Can be from 2 two-hour classes to one-week workshops.

 Science Education and Entertainment: Edutainment?

-This workshop is designed for both science and general education teachers.
-We explore unconventional ways to teach scientific principles, finding the common ground between science, art and comedy.
-Zaloom shows teachers some fun and easy to do, hands on science demonstrations, using audience participation and lots of humor.
+In this workshop designed for both science and general education teachers, we explore unconventional ways to teach scientific principles, finding the common ground between science, art and comedy.
+Zaloom shows teachers some fun and easy to do, hands on science demonstrations that involve student participation and lots of humor.

 Comic Monologues

-This workshop consists of six to nine 90 minute (minimum) classes.
-Each participant brings one work-in-progress, original 2 to 5 minute comic monologue to the first session.
-We will then collectively evaluate the monologues, discuss their strengths and weaknesses, and help the creators hone the writing.
+Each participant brings one original, work-in-progress, 5-minute comic monologue to the first session.
+In the course of six to nine 90-minute classes, we will collectively evaluate the monologues, discuss their strengths and weaknesses, and help the creators hone the writing.
 Participants contribute ideas and free associate in a collective creative process.

-Then the actual performance of each monologue is worked on in detail as we begin to seriously rehearse.
-I will direct the performers, teaching the participants how to develop comedic timing, use the face and body, and other old but good tricks.
-At the end of the process, participants will publicly perform their shows; we then do a post mortem on the entire experience.
+Then the performance of each monologue is worked on in detail as we begin to seriously rehearse.
+Zaloom will direct the performers, teaching the participants how to develop comedic timing, use the face and body, and other old but good tricks.
+At the end of the process, participants will informally perform their shows; we will then do a post mortem on the entire experience.

 Comedic Puppetry

-PARTICIPANTS: Actors, puppeteers, artists, high school and college students, teachers, and anyone else interested in performance or creation.
+PARTICIPANTS: Actors, puppeteers, artists, high school and college students, teachers, and anyone else interested in performance or creative process.
 The formats of the workshops are very flexible and can be tailored to the needs of any group.

 DURATION: from two hours to three weeks.
 Most classes can accommodate up to 25 people, can be held almost anywhere, and have minimal technical needs.